Create a Scented Flower Garden with these Six Plants

 This fragrant plant is particularly easy to grow.
 Flowers open in the late afternoon.
 Comes in red, white, pink, yellow, and blue shades.
 Slender stems have fewer leaves than nemesia or bacopa, making them seem very spacious.
 Plant in groups of five to seven plants for best effect.
 Attracts hummingbirds.
 Susceptible to frost, so transplant after all danger of frost is passed.
 Likes moist soil but not soggy.
 Fertilize every 2 to 4 weeks throughout the summer.
 Pinch upon transplanting to promote bushiness.
 The leaves are somewhat sticky, so be careful when weeding.

-Height: 12-36 inches tall, depending on variety.
+Height: 12-36 inches tall, depending on the variety.
 Space: Plant in masses of five to seven plants for best effect, spacing each plant 8-12 inches apart and groups 24 inches apart.

 Not only do these plants smell wonderful, they provide a little textural variety to the flower garden with their masses of white blooms and tiny leaves.
 Does well alongside nemesia and bacopa in partial sun.
 Fertilize every 2 to 4 weeks.
 Tolerates dry conditions, but doesn't mind full moisture.
 Will grow well in poorer or average soils.
 A great all-around plant.